Dog encounters while traveling can leave as big of an impression on us as a new dish or attraction. Here we have over 20 wonderful stories.

 I don’t know who thought a yellow Labrador would make a good choice of guard dog.
 Personally, I would have chosen something more traditional like an Alsatian or a Rottweiler.
 This guy saw me coming and he ran to the gate with his tail wagging, just begging for attention.

 If I’m ever in Salamanca again, I’ll definitely have to check to see if he’s still working as a guard dog or he’s been given the sack.
 I think he’s be more suited to the role of lazy family pet.

 Steve and Julie of 2checkingout

-Over the last 3 years we have met so many adorable dogs, it’s so hard to pick a favourite.
-We have snuggled some pampered pooches housesitting in the USA, UK, and Italy.
+Over the last 3 years we have met so many adorable dogs, it’s so hard to pick a favorite.
+We have snuggled some pampered pooches house sitting in the USA, UK, and Italy.